Raphael-Boichot/SGTE-ThermDoc-database/README.md

 - Due to the more or less automated method for extraction of references, they could contain characters from the extended Windows-1252 table which is not an ANSI standard.
 They are actively searched/cleared and replaced with corresponding ANSI standardized ISO-8859-1 characters.

 ## Licenses
 - The GNU Octave codes are provided under the GPL-3.0 license.
-You are allowed to distribute/modify them as long as you cite the author (Raphaël BOICHOT).
+You are allowed to distribute/modify them as long as you cite the author (Raphaël BOICHOT, Institut Polytechnique de Grenoble).
 - The ThermDoc database is shared free of charge and is property of the [SGTE - Scientific Group Thermodata Europe](https://www.sgte.net/en/)

 ## Authors who have contributed or are contributing today to the database